Under 2 hours

 - If you have small children, make sure they know not to flush toys and other inappropriate items.

 In many cases, plungers can be the best way to unclog a toilet and should be considered essential tools in the bathroom.
-When considering how to fix a clogged toilet without a plunger, try an auger or a chemical cleaner before calling a plumber.
+When considering how to fix a clogged toilet without a plunger, try an auger or a chemical cleaner before calling a professional toilet repair service.
 If you need to rent a drain cleaner tool, look into renting one from us.